Dental Hygiene and Dental Therapy Higher Education Diploma

 - Health Promotion and Education II

 The second year is mainly clinical – you’ll be treating your own patients and will be expected to show a commitment to compassionate, high-quality care.
-You will also rotate around many different specialist departments within the Charles Clifford Dental Hospital, helping to broaden your clinical experience.
+You’ll rotate around different specialist departments within the Charles Clifford Dental Hospital, helping to broaden your clinical experience.

 There will be the opportunity to attend Sheffield Children’s Hospital to assist with oral surgery and you’ll visit care homes to train staff in oral health care.
 You’ll also benefit from clinical experience in the School’s Dental Practice Unit.
 In addition you’ll further your knowledge and understanding in important areas of dentistry.